About George Bonanno

 Autobiography: I was born to Sicilian and German-Polish parents in a largely immigrant neighborhood of Chicago, Illinois.
 As a young boy, I dreamed of travel.
 I enjoyed reading and art and, as a teenager, took up portrait painting.

-At the age of 17, I left a messy situation and set off on what turned out to be a decade-long adventure.
+At the age of 17, I left a messy situation--a longer story I will someday tell elsewhere-- and set off on what turned out to be a decade-long adventure.
 I criss-crossed north America, hitchhiking, living out of a small tent, and sometimes stowing away in empty freight train boxcars.
 I supported myself with itinerant work, painting signs in the Southwest, harvesting fruit in the Pacific Northwest, cleaning a tofu factory in Colorado, working as a farm hand on the East Coast, and myriad other positions.

 Although not intended, a number of the jobs I stumbled into involved caring for others--juvenile offenders, mentally disabled adults, and inambulatory older adults.
 Still lacking a college eduction, I was surprised to find myself in these roles, and equally surprised to discover I had an affinity for them.